pallets/click/docs/python3.rst

 handling itself, which means there are differences in error behavior.

 The most glaring difference is that in Python 2, Unicode will "just work", while in Python 3, it requires extra care.
-The reason for this is that on Python 3, the encoding detection is done in the interpreter and on Linux and certain other operating systems its encoding handling is problematic.
+The reason for this is that in Python 3, the encoding detection is done in the interpreter, and on Linux and certain other operating systems, its encoding handling is problematic.

 The biggest source of frustration is that Click scripts invoked by init systems (sysvinit, upstart, systemd, etc.), deployment tools (salt,